 ABA Requirements for Online JD Degree Programs

 So how does the ABA govern online learning in law school?
-Until recently, online or “distance education,” as it is referred to by the ABA, was governed by Standard 306.
+Until fairly recently, online or “distance education,” as it has been referred to by the ABA, was governed by Standard 306.
 Then in the summer of 2020 the ABA adopted a resolution. amending its Standards and Rules of Procedure for Approval of Law Schools that directly impacted how it addresses distance education.
 Among the changes, Standard 306 was deleted in its entirety.
-A major result of this change is that it is arguably now easier for a law school to have its distance education program approved by the ABA.16
+A major result of this change is that it is arguably easier now for a law school to have its distance education program approved by the ABA.16

 The Impact of COVID-19 on Law School

 The biggest change to online law school programs did not originate with the ABA, but rather with the COVID-19 pandemic.
 To facilitate social distancing during the crisis, universities all over the U.S. sent full-time and part-time students, across all disciplines, home in March of 2020.
 This massive shift left professors with no alternative but to teach school online.3 With the outbreak of the coronavirus, the ABA issued a memo in which it stated, “Distance learning often may be a good solution to emergencies or disasters that make the law school facilities unavailable or make it difficult or impossible for students to get to the law school.”4 By April 1, 2020, all ABA-accredited law schools in the United States had moved entirely online.5 As Forbes proclaimed, “The coronavirus has turbocharged law’s move to a virtual workforce and distance learning.”6